-- 1. The Parkway shall be designed to buffer pedestrians from moving traffic lanes. - All planting in the right of way should be coordinated with Utility Clear Zone guidelines, and any planting in this area may be counted towards a landscape requirement of the zoning regulations. - Species should be based on guidance from the Texas Forest Service, Urban Forestry Program, or other similar guidance on species appropriate to South-Central Texas, and the following standards: - In cases where large shade street trees are planted between the street edge and the sidewalk, the parkway shall be at least 6' wide (7' to 8' preferred) to avoid the root zone disturbing or heaving the sidewalk when trees reach maturity.

-- c.
-In cases where medium or small trees are planted between the street edge and the sidewalk, the parkway should be at least 5' wide (6' to 8' preferred) to avoid the root zone disturbing or heaving the sidewalk when trees reach maturity. - the root zone disturbing or heaving the sidewalk when trees reach maturity.
+- 1. The Parkway shall be designed to buffer pedestrians from moving traffic lanes. - 2.
+All planting in the right of way should be coordinated with Utility Clear Zone guidelines, and any planting in this area may be counted towards a landscape requirement of the zoning regulations. - a.
+Species should be based on guidance from the Texas Forest Service, Urban Forestry Program, or other similar guidance on species appropriate to South-Central Texas, and the following standards: - b.
+In cases where large shade street trees are planted between the street edge and the sidewalk, the parkway shall be at least 6' wide (7' to 8' preferred) to avoid the root zone disturbing or heaving the sidewalk when trees reach maturity. - c.
+In cases where medium or small trees are planted between the street edge and the sidewalk, the parkway should be at least 5' wide (6' to 8' preferred) to avoid the root zone disturbing or heaving the sidewalk when trees reach maturity. - d.

-d.
 In all cases where a parkway is provided between the street edge and the sidewalk, low shrubs and/or perennial ground cover shall be planted.

-e.
-In cases where on-street parking is provided and will serve as a buffer between - e.
+- e.
 In cases where on-street parking is provided and will serve as a buffer between pedestrians and moving vehicles at most times of the day, the parkway may be designed as an extension of the sidewalk to provide transitional pedestrian amenity area.
 Ornamental or small street trees may be planted in tree-wells within an expanded pedestrian amenity area.
 Tree wells shall be large enough to ensure sufficient soil areas for the survival of the tree species and shall generally have at least 30 square feet of impervious area, or otherwise include constructed soil volumes for the roots to access.
 Tree wells should be spaced at regular intervals, typically every 25' to 60'.
 The under canopy of all trees should be sufficient to allow a clear view of all storefronts along the street. - f.
 Parkways on Rural street design types, or any other streets where no sidewalks may be required, should have expanded parkways with more informal, rough, low-maintenance and natural vegetation.
-These areas may need to incorporate trails or multi-use bicycle/pedestrian facilities in some cases and planting may occur in or along borrow ditches provided all drainage functions may be retained with no additional maintenance.

-3. Civic Open Space Credit
+These areas may need to incorporate trails or multi-use bicycle/pedestrian facilities in some cases and planting may occur in or along borrow ditches provided all drainage functions may be retained with no additional maintenance. - 3.
+Civic Open Space Credit